ARE YOUR ANTIDEPRESSANTS WORKING

 you'll find ways to resolve this extremely

 common reaction!
-Do it now, then come back--'cause there's some
+Do it now then come back~ because there are some

-really important facts you should learn about your meds here.
+important things you should learn about your meds here.
+Use

 am not a medical professional.
 Please

-do not write me about your drug issues!
-Make a list
+do not contact me about your drug difficulties!

-of your questions or troubling side effects, and initiate a conversation
+Instead, make a list of your questions and/or troubling side effects,

-should begin to impact your depression within a few days
+should start to impact your depression within a few days to a

-to a week; if they don't, speak with your doctor.
-If they make
+week; if they don't, speak with your doctor.
+If they make you

 you could be having a paradoxical